 The End of Catfishing: Introducing Photo Verification

-At Bumble, we are constantly working to make the way you meet people feel safer, so our team is thrilled to announce photo verification.
-After over year of development, we’re now ready to launch Bumble Photo Verification and put a much needed end to fake users once and for all.
-Bumble is the first in the U.S. in its space to launch this “catfish-killing” technology, which we will be rolling out live in app over the next 2 weeks.
+At Bumble, we're constantly working to make the way you meet people safer.
+After over a year of development, we’re now ready to launch Bumble Photo Verification and put a much-needed end to fake users once and for all.
+Bumble is the first app in the U.S. in its space to launch this “catfish-killing” technology, which we will be rolling out live in app over the next two weeks.

 Want to get verified?
 Here’s how: